Healthcare Associated Infections

 - Prolonged stay in a healthcare setting.

 - Certain conditions such as cystic fibrosis, pancreatitis, liver and renal diseases, and hematologic disorders.

 - Patients with inflammatory bowel disease (IBD), like Crohn’s disease or ulcerative colitis, are at increased risk of developing C. diff.

 Diagnosis & Treatment Options

 What are the signs and symptoms of healthcare associated infections?

-- Customers with MSRA infection may also present with pneumonia, bloodstream infections, endocarditis, urinary tract infections, and/or surgical site infections.
+- Patients with MSRA infection may also present with pneumonia, bloodstream infections, endocarditis, urinary tract infections, and/or surgical site infections.

 - The primary clinical manifestations of C. diff are watery or mucus-like diarrhea, loss of appetite, abdominal cramping and/or tenderness, fever, nausea, vomiting, and hypovolemia.

 How are healthcare associated infections diagnosed?

 To diagnose a healthcare associated infection, your medical team will examine your medical history and may order laboratory tests.